 Vertical support must be provided for a removable partial denture.
 Any component of a partial denture on a tooth surface that provides vertical support is called a rest (Figure 6-1).
 Rests should always be located on properly prepared tooth surfaces.
 The prepared surface of an abutment to receive the rest is called the rest seat.
 Rests are designated by the surface of the tooth prepared to receive them (occlusal rest, lingual rest, and incisal rest).
+The topography of any rest should generally restore the topography of the tooth that existed before the rest seat was prepared.

-The topography of any The primary purpose of the rest is to provide vertical support for the partial denture.
+The primary purpose of the rest is to provide vertical support for the partial denture.
 In doing so, it also does the following: